 Important: When selecting an AMI, ensure that the Storage Type indicates “EBS-Backed“ if that is the storage type you want to select.

 - Accept the defaults of your selected AMI and click “Continue“.

-Naming convention is entirely up to you, however, I recommend using a standard naming schema throughout your VPC.
+The naming convention is entirely up to you, however, I recommend using a standard naming schema throughout your VPC.
 This makes for easier maintenance and management.
-I generally set the “Name” key to the hostname of the instance, and create an additional key “Type” and set it to the function of the instance, in this case NS (Name Server).
+I generally set the “Name” key to the hostname of the instance, and create an additional key “Type” and set it to the function of the instance, in this case, NS (Name Server).

 Public/private key pairs allow you to securely connect to your instance after it launches.
 For Windows Server instances, a Key Pair is required to set and deliver a secure encrypted password.
 For Linux server instances, a key pair allows you to SSH into your instance.

 To create a key pair, enter a name and click “Create & Download Your Key Pair”.
 You will be prompted to save the private key to your computer.
 Note: You only need to generate a key pair once – not each time you want to deploy an Amazon EC2 instance.